Starting out as an Intergroup Armed Services Liaison Officer (ASLO)

 - Get to know who else is in service at Intergroup level in your Intergroup, in particular the other external liaison officers.

-Attend the quarterly Armed Services Liaison meetings in your Region‚??the Regional ASLO normally chairs these, and they are attended also by the Intergroup ASLOs.
+- Attend the quarterly Armed Services Liaison meetings in your Region.
+The Regional ASLO normally chairs these, and they are attended also by the other Intergroup ASLOs.
 These meetings are good for coordinating activities.

 - Ensure your local telephone office or service has your contact details, should an Armed Services Liaison-specific enquiry come in.